BogdanShevchenko/WikiPlanarization/README.md

 ```

 Wikipedia API is not very fast (and they could block you, if you will use treads
-and make too many requests per second), it takes near 3 minutes for 1000 requests.
+and make too many requests per second), it takes near 10 seconds for 1000 requests.
 So, if you
 want to have big dataset and a lot of infracategories, it will take many hours to get
 all data.